tangyeah/DataVisualization/README.md

 # DataVisualization
-Based on Gephi SDK
-Find subgraph of imported data
-Highlight the neighbors of the clicked vertex
+Based on Gephi SDK, Find subgraph of imported data, Highlight the neighbors of the clicked vertex